 - Study Permits

 - Temporary Resident Visa

 Yes.
-To avoid visa rejections, you will need to be able to prove your basic English (or French) proficiency through a language test.
-If you studied in English (or French) in an English (or French)-speaking country, you would not need to complete this test.
+To avoid visa rejections, you will need to be able to prove your English (or French) proficiency through a language test (for virtually all immigration programs).

 Express entry usually favours younger applicants, but age as a factor may be overcome if necessary.
 You can earn points for other factors based on your: